10 Data Format Selection Guide

 Quick Decision Guide:

-Sigfox, extreme battery constraints Custom binary
+• Sigfox, extreme battery constraints: recommended format Custom binary.

 Sammy the Sensor is at the post office, trying to choose how to send a letter.